 This is the final state of Supvisors, in which it remains inactive and waits for the Supervisor stopping event.
-This state is unlikely to be displayed.
+This state is very transient too.

 The Supvisors XML-RPC API is NOT available in this state.

 The Supvisors modes are displayed alongside the state if activated: